 Snapping ECU (extensor carpi ulnaris) tendon or wrist subluxation is a condition that causes the joint to “snap”, “pop”, or “click” with rotation.
-For many people, the snapping or popping in their wrist is an inconvenience.
-They go about with their lives until such time as the popping and snapping starts to be accompanied by greater amounts of pain and functional limitations in that hand.
+For many people, snapping or popping in their wrist is an inconvenience.
+They go about with their lives until such time as the popping and snapping start to be accompanied by greater amounts of pain and functional limitations in that hand.

 What makes the snapping and popping sounds?

-The wrist is held together by the ligaments of the wrist and when one of them becomes damaged, it effects the other.
+The wrist is held together by the ligaments of the wrist and when one of them becomes damaged, it affects the other.
 The interconnectedness of the wrist is its strength and weakness alike.
 When the tendon in the wrist that connects the joint to the bone is damaged, it begins to rub over the bone or muscles in its way (instead of moving fluidly) and causes the “snapping” or “popping” sensation.
 The tendon moves in this irregular way because its foundation, the ligaments, have also become damaged or lax.
 If these can be fixed or strengthened then the whole joint will be able to return to its normal function.

 If you are reading this article because you are seeking treatment options, it has been, or it has been hopefully explained to you that the extensor carpi ulnaris ECU tendon is one of your major tendons in your arm that connects and allows muscle movement through various motions (rotation, extension, and flexion) of the forearm to the wrist.
 This tendon is on your pinky side.
-Soft tissue or subsheath, keeps the tendon in place at the wrist.
+Soft tissue or subsheath keeps the tendon in place at the wrist.
 A sudden forced rotation or hyperextension can cause this subsheath to tear and allow the ECU to move out of its natural groove.
 That is what creates the noise in your wrists, the tendon snapping in and out of its natural groove at the back of the wrist on the pinky side.

 When the injury is acute and needs surgical intervention

 The doctors of this paper describe the problem: “dislocation/subluxation of the Extensor Carpi Ulnaris (ECU) tendon is a rare condition in the general population, but is a common problem among athletes that subject their wrists to forceful rotational movements.
-Pain and snapping sensation at the dorsoulnar aspect (back, pinky side) of the wrist especially during supination (your wrist rotates on impact during a fall for example and something snaps) are the predominant symptoms that often necessitate surgical intervention.
+Pain and snapping sensation at the dorsoulnar aspect (back, pinky side) of the wrist especially during supination (your wrist rotates on impact during a fall for example, and something snaps) are the predominant symptoms that often necessitate surgical intervention.

-In this case, the doctors describe a female “professional water-polo athlete with recurrent ECU tendon dislocation, in whom a combination of direct repair of the tendon’s subsheath and reinforcement with an extensor retinaculum graft led to definitive resolution of her symptoms and resulted in her uneventful (no problem) return to high-level sport activities 4 months postoperatively. . .
+In this case, the doctors describe a female “professional water-polo athlete with recurrent ECU tendon dislocation, in whom a combination of direct repair of the tendon’s subsheath and reinforcement with an extensor retinaculum graft led to definitive resolution of her symptoms and resulted in her uneventful (no problem) return to high-level sports activities 4 months postoperatively. . .
 The treatment of symptomatic ECU instability is still controversial, especially for acute dislocations.
 Depending on the type of injury many surgical techniques have been proposed.
 Combination of direct repair of the tendon’s subsheath and reinforcement with an extensor retinaculum graft is a reliable option.”

 Not all similar injuries would require surgery.
 Below we will make the case for non-surgical regenerative injection treatments to repair the tendon sheath and prevent the tendon from subluxation or dislocating.
-The focus being on the tendon subsheath.
+The focus is on the tendon subsheath.

 Is it a problem of distal radioulnar joint instability?

 The tendon subsheath lives in the wrist as do many other structures.
-If a significant impact injury, such as a fall, did not tear the subsheath, then we have to look at wear and tear as being caused by wrist instability.
+If a significant impact injury, such as a fall, did not tear the subsheath, then we have to look at the wear and tear as being caused by wrist instability.
 This video will examine the distal radioulnar joint of the wrist.

 In this video Ross Hauser, MD. discusses the connection between snapping wrist and distal radioulnar joint instability.
 We are looking at the pinky side of the hand and wrist.